abnerwang/VTAAN/README.md

 by [Xiaoping Wang](http://blog.keeplearning.group/about/).
 ## Introduction

-This implementation is based on my another repository called [py-Vital, ](https://github.com/abnerwang/py-Vital) which is posted on the [project home](https://github.com/ybsong00/Vital_release) by the authors of VITAL tracker.
+This implementation is based on my another repository called [py-Vital, ](https://github.com/abnerwang/py-Vital) that is posted on the [project home](https://github.com/ybsong00/Vital_release) by the authors of VITAL tracker.

 If you want this code for personal use, please cite: